iGio90/FridaAndroidInjector/README.md

     Java.send({'pid': Process.id});
 ```

-The example apk [here](https://github.com/igio90/FridaAndroidInjector/tree/master/example.apk) is this little example built and ready.
+The example apk [here](https://github.com/igio90/FridaAndroidInjector/tree/master/example.apk) is built and ready to try.
 You will see it works! (only arm64).